daniel-frak/keycloak-user-migration/README.md

 Setting `requiredActions`, `groups`, `attributes` or `roles` is completely optional and is included in the example legacy system for illustration purposes only.

-11. The example user is successfully migrated.
+4. The example user is successfully migrated.
 Log in again as admin ([http://localhost:8024/auth/admin/](http://localhost:8024/auth/admin/)) and navigate to `Users` to verify the results:

 ![Realm user list](readme-images/realm-user-list.png)

-User migration should now work - Keycloak will recognize all users from your legacy authentication system and migrate them automatically.

 [*] You can find the list of available test users in the Swagger docs for the example legacy system:
 [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html) by calling the `/users` endpoint.